-B2B marketing has evolved since the inception of Account-based-Marketing.
-According to Forrester, by 2025, the term ‘Account-based Marketing’ will disappear, and ‘Account centric' will become the way most B2B companies will identify, plan, manage, and measure buying and post-sale motions.
+B2B marketing has changed since the inception of Account-based-Marketing.
+According to Forrester, by 2025, the term ‘Account-based Marketing’ will evolve into ‘Account centric' which will become the way most B2B companies will identify, plan, manage, and measure buying and post-sale motions.

 Therefore, for marketing teams (big and small), it comes to one fundamental question, "Should I do away with Inbound marketing strategies and focus exclusively on ABM ?”